zkemail/zk-email-verify/docs/README.md

 When generating masked identities, you need to specify an **identity namespace**.
-Multiple messages signed with the same namespace and same public key will produce the same masked identity, so you namespaces should be unique, long, random strings unless you're explicitly trying to link your messages.
+Multiple messages signed with the same namespace and same public key will produce the same masked identity, so your namespaces should be unique, long, random strings unless you're explicitly trying to link your messages.

 Additionally, you can **reveal** your masked identity with an **identity